robertmuth/Cwerg/Docs/codegen_for_cond_exprs.md

 ## First solution

-This is a straught forward solution that is easy to implement and reason about
+This is a straight forward solution that is easy to implement and reason about

 The if-statement will be emitted as